developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 * **Barcode Regions** must <u>**include only the bars and spaces**</u>; no surrounding characters should be included.
 * **OCR Regions** should include surrounding white space equal to about two characters in width and height.
-* **OMR Regions should be kept tight to Bounding Boxes.
+* **OMR Regions should be kept tight to Bounding Boxes**.
 A separate OCR Region can be created to capture the description, if needed.

 **Alternative ways to create Fields**: